Columbia Memorial Hospital (Oregon): Details

-CMH is a critical-access hospital that is licensed for 49 beds, but as of 2014 only had 25 beds available.
-Services at the facility include a level IV trauma center.
-Other services include hospice care, cardiac services, imaging, a laboratory, maternity, pharmacy, surgical and urgent care, among other services.
+CMH is a not-for-profit, critical-access hospital that is licensed for 49 beds, but as of 2014 only had 25 beds available.
+Services at the facility include a level III trauma center.
+Other services include hospice care, maternity (labor and delivery), pharmacy, inpatient care and surgical care, among other services.
 The hospital sits on a campus just off U.S. Route 30 at 21st Street and includes a helipad.

 CMH is the fastest growing rural hospital in the state of Oregon.
 It is one of only five remaining independent hospitals in the state.
+In addition to the 25-bed hospital, CMH includes 15+ clinics, many of which are part of its CMH-OHSU Health collaboration (although it remains an independent hospital).
+The clinics include specialties such as: